 - you must continue to indicate that they are high-density on the claim form, and ensure that you complete the fields relating to the weight and volume of the shipment of goods

 - note that when lodging claims online for high-density goods with a shipment date of 1 October 2019 or after, the rate of assistance will still appear at 60%

 - all claims for high-density goods with a shipment date on or after 1 October will be manually adjusted to receive the100% standard rate of assistance during the assessment process.

 The updates to the TFES ICT system to automatically apply the 100% rate of assistance for high-density goods will take some time to implement.

 Reduced claim processing time and interest on late TFES payments for goods shipped on or after 1 October 2019

-Interest will be payable on claims for shipments made on or after 1 October to claimants where an online claim is finalised by DHS more than 30 days from the day the claim and all supporting documentation were lodged online.
+Interest will be payable on claims for shipments made on or after 1 October to claimants where an online claim is finalised by Services Australia (formerly the Department of Human Services) more than 30 days from the day the claim and all supporting documentation were lodged online.

 Note: it can take up to 48 hours for a claimant to receive a payment in their bank account which is dependent on the individual banks or financial institutions.